futuredapp/Engineering-Handbook/docs/teams/fullstack/appendices/00_glossary.md

 **Caching**
 The process of storing frequently accessed data in memory to improve performance and reduce database load (e.g., using Redis or Memcached).

+**CD (Continuous Deployment/Delivery)**
+Automated processes for deploying code to production or staging environments after passing automated tests.

 **CI (Continuous Integration)**
 A practice where code changes are automatically built and tested to detect issues early in the development cycle.

-**CD (Continuous Deployment/Delivery)**
-Automated processes for deploying code to production or staging environments after passing automated tests.

 **CMS (Content Management System)**
 Software that allows users to create, manage, and modify website content without needing to code.

+**Composable**
+A reusable function in Vue 3's Composition API that encapsulates and shares stateful logic across components.
+Composables follow the `use` prefix convention (e.g., `useUser`, `useFetch`).

+**Container Orchestration**
+The automated management of containerized applications, including deployment, scaling, networking, and health monitoring.
+Tools include Docker Compose (for development) and Google Cloud Run (for production).

 **CSS (Cascading Style Sheets)**
 A language used to describe the presentation and layout of web pages.